manishv1/Linux-Johannes4Linux-Linux_Driver_Tutorial/README.md

 8. Timer in Linux Kernel Modules
 9. High Resolution Timer in Linux Kernel Modules
 10. Accessing SPI with a Linux Kernel Module (BMP280 sensor again)
+11. Using a GPIO Interrupt in a Linux Kernel Module